DunedinJS/dunedin-modern-javascript/topics/common/nodejs-install.md

 # Installing Node.js on Linux/Unix/macOS

-It is recommended to use [NVM (Node.js Version Manager)](https://github.com/creationix/nvm) to install and manage Node.js versions on Linux,Unix, and macOS.
+It is recommended to use [NVM (Node.js Version Manager)](https://github.com/creationix/nvm) to install and manage Node.js versions on Linux, Unix, and macOS.

 1. Follow the [NVM installation instructions](https://github.com/creationix/nvm#installation).
 1. Install the latest Node.js Long-Term-Support release `nvm install --lts`